 Search ImagingPixel for Images by Camera or Lens

-Olympus Pen FT 35mm Half Frame SLR Camera Review
+Olympus Pen FT 35mm Half Frame SLR Film Camera

 Film Camera Review: Olympus Pen FT

-The only 35mm half-frame SLR film camera ever produced, the icon of the half-frame camera genre.
+The Vintage Enthusiast: A look at the only 35mm half-frame SLR film camera ever produced, the icon of the half-frame camera genre.

 The Olympus Pen FT, the icon of the half-frame camera genre, was the second iteration of the Olympus Pen F-series produced by Olympus from 1963 to 1970.
 The 35mm half-frame SLR film cameras, which include the Pen F (1963-1966), Pen FT (1966-1972), and Pen FV (1967-1970), were a unique design with features not seen on other SLR film cameras.
 Smooth, sleek, and minimalist, the Pen F-system was one of a kind and the smallest system camera ever produced.